top of page

 Uni-Assist eV

-Uni-Assist (Working and Service Center for International Student Applications) is an institution of the German higher education organizations.
-Through Uni-Assist, foreign nationals can apply online to colleges and universities for study.
+Uni-Assist (International Student Application Service) is an institution of the German higher education organizations.
+Through Uni-Assist, foreign students can apply online to colleges and universities for study.
 With the Uni-Assist confirmation, they can then apply for a visa or residence permit to study (see Section 16b of the Residence Act ).

 Related legal source: Section 16b Residence Act